humphreys-lab/humphreys-lab.github.io/_pages/pubs.md

 ---
 title: Scientific publications
 blurb: We lead research into the contemporary marine carbonate system.
-We also contribute to a wider range of studies related to this field, including ocean acidification impacts, palaeoceanographic proxy testing, and sensor development.
+We also contribute to a range of related studies, including ocean acidification impacts, palaeoceanographic proxy testing, and sensor development.
 layout: default
 permalink: /pubs/
 ---